A Survey on Visual Transformer: Vision Transformer

+\textbf{Transformer-based Backbone for Detection}.
+Unlike DETR which redesigns object detection as a set prediction tasks via transformer, Beal~\etal~\cite{beal2020toward} proposed to utilize transformer as a backbone for common detection frameworks such as Faster R-CNN~\cite{fasterrcnn}.
+The input image is divided into several patches and fed into a vision transformer, whose output embedding features are reorganized according to spatial information before passing through a detection head for the final results.
+A massive pre-training transformer backbone could bring benefits to the proposed ViT-FRCNN.
+There are also quite a few methods to explore versatile vision transformer backbone design~\cite{tnt,wang2021pyramid,liu2021swin,chu2021twins} and transfer these backbones to traditional detection frameworks like RetinaNet~\cite{retinanet} and Cascade R-CNN~\cite{cai2018cascade}.
+For example, Swin Transformer~\cite{liu2021swin} obtains about 4 box AP gains over ResNet-50 backbone with similar FLOPs for various detection frameworks.

-Inspired by the pre-training transformer scheme in NLP, Dai~\etal~\cite{dai2020detr} proposed unsupervised pre-training for object detection (UP-DETR).
+\textbf{Pre-training for Transformer-based Object Detection}.
+Inspired by the pre-training transformer scheme in NLP, several methods have been proposed to explore different pre-training scheme for transformer-based object detection~\cite{dai2020detr,fang2021you,bar2021detreg}.
+Dai~\etal~\cite{dai2020detr} proposed unsupervised pre-training for object detection (UP-DETR).
 Specifically, a novel unsupervised pretext task named random query patch detection is proposed to pre-train the DETR model.
 With this unsupervised pre-training scheme, UP-DETR significantly improves the detection accuracy on a relatively small dataset (PASCAL VOC).
 On the COCO benchmark with sufficient training data, UP-DETR still outperforms DETR, demonstrating the effectiveness of the unsupervised pre-training scheme.

-\textbf{Transformer-based Backbone for Detection}.
-Unlike DETR which redesigns object detection as a set prediction tasks via transformer, Beal~\etal~\cite{beal2020toward} proposed to utilize transformer as a backbone for common detection frameworks such as Faster R-CNN~\cite{renNIPS15fasterrcnn}.
-The input image is divided into several patches and fed into a vision transformer, whose output embedding features are reorganized according to spatial information before passing through a detection head for the final results.
-A massive pre-training transformer backbone could bring benefits to the proposed ViT-FRCNN.

-Transformer-based methods have shown strong performance compared with CNN-based detectors, in terms of both accuracy and running speed.
-Table~\ref{table:det_coco} shows the detection results for different transformer-based object detectors mentioned earlier on the COCO 2012 val set.